roshray/how-to-read-research-paper/README.md

 - Learn the Most.
 - Do Important Work.

-                    All these willl help in long term.
+                    All these will help in long term.

 ## AI as an Enterprise